Crypto137/MHServerEmu/docs/Setup/AdvancedSetup.md

 ## Managing Accounts

-You can create and manage accounts by using ! commands in the server console or the in-game chat window.
+You can create and manage accounts by using `!` commands in the server console or the in-game chat window.
 Here are some commands to get you started:

 - `!account create [email] [playerName] [password]` - creates a new account with the specified email, player name, and password.
 Email and player name must be unique for each account.

-- `!account userlevel [0|1|2]` - sets user level for the specified account to user (0), moderator (1), or admin (2).
+- `!account userlevel [email] [0|1|2]` - sets user level for the specified account to user (0), moderator (1), or admin (2).
 Higher user levels enable additional in-game command privileges, up to being able to manage other accounts and shut down the server.

 - `!account password [email] [newPassword]` - changes password for the specified account.